JamesByers/GA-SEA-DAT1/README.md

 -----

 ### Class 1: Introduction to Data Science

+**Learning Objectives**
+*List three expectations the instructor of students *Describe what data science is and what problems it can solve *Describe at least two of the elements of the Final project requirements

 * Welcome from General Assembly staff
 * Course overview ([slides](slides/01_course_overview.pdf))
 * Introduction to data science ([slides](slides/01_intro_to_data_science.pdf))